Moscow orders unvaccinated over-60s to stay home for 4 months

 Certain regions continue to introduce local restrictions depending on the severity of local Covid-19 situations.
 But, so far, the government has been consistently saying that there are no grounds for announcing a full lockdown.

-"[The government] is scared to make people angry, scared to leave people without bread, which will make them even angrier," Ekaterina Schulmann, a political scientist, told CNN.
+"[The government] is cautious of making people angry, leaving them without bread by shutting down economy, which will make them even angrier," Ekaterina Schulmann, political scientist, told CNN.

-"People have seen a constant decline in income since 2014, support for the president has been descending since 2018.
+"The nation has seen a constant decline in real disposable incomes since 2014.
+Support for and trust in the presidential power has been in descent since 2018.
 It is risky to push people even further," she added.